-When Ali (AS) approached the Prophet (PBUH) to request the hand of Fatemah (SA) in marriage he had nothing from the wealth of the world.
-The Prophet (PBUH) asked Fatemah (SA) her opinion by saying;" Oh daughter you know fully well that Ali (AS) was the first ever faithful out of the lot.
+When Imam Ali (AS) approached the Prophet (PBUH) to request the hand of Syeda Fatimah (SA) in marriage he had nothing from the wealth of the world.
+The Prophet (PBUH) asked Syeda Fatimah (SA) her opinion by saying;" Oh daughter you know fully well that Ali (AS) was the first ever faithful out of the lot.
 I had prayed to God, to give the best husband to you.

 Therefore, God has selected Ali (AS) for your husband, so what is your opinion?"
-Fatemah (AS) remained silent.
-The father took her silence as the token of her being agreed and arranged the ceremony that was modest and not fancy.
+Syeda Fatimah (SA) remained silent.
+The father took her silence as the token of her being agreed and arranged a modest ceremony.
 The Prophet told the couple that they were the best people for each other and sent them to their home that was eight kilometers from Medina where the Prophet (PBUH) had stayed on migration from Mecca and had waited a week for Ali (AS).
 But soon they moved back to Medina and resided in a house next to the Prophet's house because the father and daughter could not tolerate separation from each other.
 This is the same house of Ahlul Bait of purity and piety that is praised by the Holy Qur'an.

-The relationship between Fatemah (AS) and Ali (AS) is a perfect example for every Muslim couple.
-There was love and respect and from time to time differences of opinion but since both people followed the same set of rules (God's rules) their differences were settled in a rational way.
-To describe their relationship Imam Ali (AS) once said;" I swear to Allah that I never made Fatemah angry and never ordered her to do something she did not like and she also never made me angry and never disobeyed me."
+The relationship between Syeda Fatimah (SA) and Ali (AS) is a perfect example for every Muslim couple.
+There was love and respect and since both people followed the same set of rules (God's rules) any issues were settled in a rational way.
+To describe their relationship Imam Ali (AS) once said;" I swear to Allah that I never made Fatimah angry and never ordered her to do something she did not like and she also never made me angry and never disobeyed me."

 The fruit of their marriage were four unique human beings, two boys and two girls.
-Although Fatemah (AS) was the daughter of the head of the state, she never acted like royalty.
+Although Al-Syeda Fatimah (SA) was the daughter of the head of the state, she never acted like royalty.
 A lot of times she had no servants to help her with house chores and so from grinding the wheat to baking the bread and looking after the children she did herself.
 She never asked her husband for unworthy material possessions.
 Together they attended to the training of their children in a perfect manner.
 It is recorded that they never got angry with their children or said anything to hurt their feelings.
 She brought up her children in an environment full of love of Allah and respect for humanity.
 She and her husband were perfect role models for their children.
-During the Nights of Qadr in Ramadan Fatemah (AS) would feed the family a light meal and put away the beds to encourage them to stay up all night and offer prayers.
+During the Nights of Qadr in Ramadhan Syeda Fatimah (SA) would feed the family a light meal and put away the beds to encourage them to stay up all night and offer prayers.
 This way she fed their souls as well as their bodies.

-The night that the Prophet (PBUH) was in his death bed Fatemah (AS) kept his company while reciting Qur'an for him.
+The night that the Prophet (PBUH) was in his death bed Syeda Fatimah (SA) kept his company while reciting Qur'an for him.
 Nothing was more soothing to him than listening to God's Words being recited by his best creature.